wp-plugins/social-polls-by-opinionstage/readme.txt

 = What sets Opinion Stage polls apart from other polling solutions? =

 Opinion Stage polls are social polls which means that social network identities are used for polling the participants.
 This makes the poll more engaging than the typical poll, letting users discover who supports what and how each user voted in other polls.
 You can also follow users and then filter the poll results by the people you follow.
-Using social polls, also improves the distribution of the poll in social networks.
+In addition, using social polls improves the distribution of the poll in social networks.

 = Do you require users to identify by logging-in before voting? =